Skip Navigation

 Menu

 Combined B.S. - M.S.
-Degree Program for Bioenvironmental Engineering — Program Description
+Degree Program for Environmental Engineering — Program Description

 Overview

-The Graduate Program in Bioenvironmental Engineering (BEE) and the Undergraduate Programs in Environmental Engineering (EnvE) offer a Combined B.S. - M.S.
-(4+1) Program enabling qualified BEE/EnvE undergraduate students to be accepted into the BEE graduate program in an expedited way, thus providing those students the possibility to earn an M.S. degree in a shortened time frame.
+The Graduate Program in Environmental Engineering (EnvE) and the Undergraduate Programs in Environmental Engineering offer a Combined B.S. - M.S.
+(4+1) Program enabling qualified EnvE undergraduate students to be accepted into the EnvE graduate program in an expedited way, thus providing those students the possibility to earn an M.S. degree in a shortened time frame.

 Eligibility